ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel-columns/index.md

 - `suppressColumnSelectAll`: to suppress Select / Un-select all widget.
 - `suppressColumnExpandAll`: to suppress Expand / Collapse all widget.
 - `contractColumnSelection`: by default, column groups start expanded.
 Pass true to default to contracted groups.
-- `suppressSyncLayoutWithGrid`: to suppress updating the layout of columns in this panel as they are rearranged in the grid.

 To remove a particular column from the tool panel, set the column property `suppressColumnsToolPanel` to `true`.
 This is useful when you have a column working in the background, e.g. a column you want to group by, but not visible to the user.